gl1tterbomb/gl1tterbomb/README.md

 ★- ships; I do also multi/crossover/rarepairs and OC/canon; I enjoy people yapping about their AU. interesting or not.
 I still won't judge, and I'll respect it.
 No matter whether it is a AU,headcanon or others.
 I also want to meet more selfshippers, you guys are very cool!

 ★ - I like to yap bout my interests.
 If you get tired of it, please let me know👍.
-Any superhero media I liked that's not The Boys.
+Any superhero media I liked.
 I'm mostly into Green Lantern and the Flash.
 JLI, too, and Doom Patrol. andd more DC related

 __________________________